 NLP: How Trint reshaped content production for ever

 I started using Natural Language Processing at the beginning of 2002.
 This is to say that this kind of technology is not new to me, but when I discovered London-based Trint two years ago, I was impressed with its capabilities.
-This was a step-change in the NLP The very notion of "market" — be it in B2B and B2C — is ..., no doubt at all, this tool was changing the way we were producing content entirely and forever.
+This was a step-change in the NLP Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined..., no doubt at all, this tool was changing the way we were producing content entirely and forever.

 The difficulty with NLP, at least in the early days, was the ability to recognise any kind of voice and even possibly two different types of voices (or more) in the same recording.
 It doesn’t sound much of an issue, but as Jeff Kofman remarks in the interview below, the difficulty does not lie with the engine which was technically crafted a long time ago so long ago that it doesn’t even seem real.

 The real challenge is to make this kind of tools work in a real-life environment.

 The real issue with content production is that you often start with a recording.
 This is because it is a lot less strenuous and also much more pertinent and reliable.